CRD-Chronic Respiratory Disease in Chickens-Mycoplasma gallisepticum (MG)

 What to Do If you have High Mortality Rates

-all your respective State’s Department of Agriculture State Veterinarian’s office or diagnostic lab.
-If you have an unusually high level of mortality on your farm, the dead birds or live birds that show the same symptoms, may be submitted for necropsy to a regional MDA Animal Health Diagnostic Laboratory (1).
+Call your local State Department of Agriculture, State Veterinarian's office or diagnostic lab if you have an unusually high level of mortality on your farm, the dead birds or live birds that show the same symptoms, may be submitted for necropsy to a regional MDA Animal Health Diagnostic Laboratory (1).

 References: